Contact Us

 This article aims to give you guidance, so you can estimate whether your spending is “reasonable”.
 Not excessive and not insufficient.

 In an era of rising threats and shrinking budgets, aligning your spending is vital.
-Database security, the core protection around your data, should be highly tuned.
-Overspending leads to waste that provides a false sense of security, while underspending leaves you dangerously exposed.
+Database security, the core protection around your data, should be optimized.
+Overspending leads to waste and provides a false sense of security, while underspending leaves you dangerously exposed.

 Software Spending